Bringing Engaging Hands-On Science to your Classroom

 Districts

-The RiSE Center supports teachers in using research-supported, community-vetted instructional science resources.
+The Maine STEM Partnership at the RiSE Center supports teachers in using research-supported, community-vetted instructional science resources.
 This community has adopted three different resources supporting instruction in grades K-9.

 We provide hands-on materials at a fraction of the cost needed to purchase materials in addition to professional learning and community for teachers using the resources.